 In 2019, TRSA is once again offering “The Summer Academy,” a series of camps designed to engage, educate, and inspire students by using their interests to teach STEM concepts.

-- Students must complete an application by March 27 in order to be considered for a camp.
-Students will be contacted the first week of April regarding their application status.
+- Students must complete an waitlist application in order to be considered for a camp.
+If there are cancellations or openings, TRSA will contact you.

-- Within the application, the students will have to answer the following questions:
+- Within the waitlist application, the students will have to answer the following questions:

 - Why do you wish to participate in the selected camps?